SQL Server & ODBC Database Plugin

-The following are details regarding the use of the SQL Server plugin to output your data into Bezlio using any of our many templates.
+The following are details regarding the use of the SQL Server and ODBC plugin to output your data into Bezlio using any of our many templates.
 However, these same instructions apply for most any plugin / data source.
 In the case of all other traditional databases, the ODBC plugin would be used and these instructions would be nearly identical.

 Step 1 - Configure the SQL Server Plugin